 Some people just are not ready if people are not ready to accept the help through SWEP our partners at the mission and the welcome centre both offer somewhere they can go and get warm and have a chat.

-We allow pets wherever possible although there are a small number of places we work with where pets can't go.
+We allow pets wherever possible although there are a few places we work with where pets can't go.
 In all cases, we take this into considering when we allocate emergency accommodation.

 Further guidance and support